 Inda Craig-Galván writes stuff – mostly plays and TV.
 Her work often explores intra-racial conflicts and politics within the African-American community.
 Grounded in reality with a touch of magical realism that fucks with time & memories.

-Inda's currently developing new works of theatre with Primary Stages (commission), Greenway Court Theatre (commission), East West Players (Writers Group), and Golden Tongues/Diversifying the Classics with A Noise Within and Playwrights’ Arena.
+Inda's currently developing new works of theatre with Primary Stages (commission), Greenway Court Theatre (commission), Company One (commission), East West Players (Writers Group), and Golden Tongues/Diversifying the Classics with A Noise Within and Playwrights’ Arena.

 Produced plays include Black Super Hero Magic Mama (Geffen Playhouse, Los Angeles) and I Go Somewhere Else (Playwrights' Arena, Los Angeles).
 Inda is the recipient of the Kesselring Prize, Jeffry Melnick New Playwright Award, Blue Ink Playwriting Prize, Jane Chambers Student Award for Feminist Playwriting, and Stage Raw Best Playwright Award.
 Inda's plays have been included on the Kilroys List and Steppenwolf Theatre’s The Mix.

 Inda has developed & presented work at Ojai Playwrights Conference, Eugene O'Neill National Playwrights Conference, Oregon Shakespeare Festival’s Black Swan Lab, The Old Globe Powers New Voices Festival, Kitchen Dog Theatre New Works Festival, Black & Latino Playwrights Conference, WomenWorks, Humanitas, Chalk Repertory Theatre, Skylight Theatre, San Francisco Playhouse, Trustus Theatre Playwrights Festival, Lorraine Hansberry Theatre, Intiman, and others.